TnTech-ECE/S25_Team2_MyCapstoneProject/DetailedDesignPrechargeCircuit.md

 This precharge circuit is designed to safely energize the high-voltage system in a Formula SAE Electric vehicle using an Orion BMS 2 and a modular lithium-ion battery pack.
 Its primary function is to protect components like the motor controller from harmful inrush currents when the system is first powered on.

 The circuit includes a 100 Ω, 225 W Ohmite resistor to limit inrush current, controlled by a TE EV200AAANA relay during the precharge phase.
-Once the system voltage reaches about 90% of the battery voltage, a Gigavac GV200MDA main contactor closes to deliver full power and bypass the resistor.
+Once the system voltage stabilizes—based on timing or internal BMS logic—a Gigavac GV200MDA main contactor closes to deliver full power and bypass the resistor.

-A voltage divider connected to a Teensy microcontroller monitors the voltage across the motor controller to determine when precharge is complete.
-The system can also receive input from the Orion BMS, which provides key data such as pack voltage, precharge control signals, and fault status—either through digital I/O or over the CAN bus.
+The Orion BMS 2 directly controls both the precharge relay and the main contactor using its digital outputs.
+It also monitors pack voltage and fault conditions, ensuring precharge occurs only under safe operating parameters.

-This solution works seamlessly with the Orion BMS 2, ensures the precharge process runs automatically every time the vehicle powers up, and complies with FSAE Electric rules.
-It offers a safe, reliable, and easy-to-integrate method for managing high-voltage startup in an electric race car.
+This configuration simplifies integration, maintains full compliance with FSAE Electric rules, and provides a reliable solution for safely managing high-voltage startup in an electric race car.

 ## Interface with Other Subsystems